buddylee939/N400Form/README.md

 X manager: simple search like in admin blog site for emails X phone media query for admin/manager dashboard
 X fix search to lowercase
+X add faker gem
-- seed app with fake data
+X seed app with fake data
 - get on heroku
 - seed on heroku with fake data